fitteia/COFIT/README.md

 # COFIT
 COVID-19 model PSEIRD(S)

 A modified version of the PSEIRD(S) model was already peer reviewed and accepted for publication.
-The corresponding template can be found in the Scientific Reports section - https://github.com/fitteia/Scientific-Reports.
+The corresponding template can be found in the fitteia/Scientific-Reports section - https://github.com/fitteia/Scientific-Reports.

-This repository includes the fitteia(R)[http://fitteia.org] PSEIRD(S) model fit templates to analyse COVID-19 data series and also the supplementary material for the paper being submitted.
+This fitteia/COFIT repository includes the fitteia(R)[http://fitteia.org] PSEIRD(S) model fit templates to analyse COVID-19 data series and also the supplementary material for the paper being submitted.

 (AVAILABLE UPON ACCEPTANCE OF THE PAPER)